woupiestek/rlox/log.md

 - value change: use value arrays that store tags and content separately instead.
 - static/dynamic split: separate memeory managers for such data.
 - call stack changes: don't use the handles to the closures, but copy their content straight into the call stack.
-Just doing so for the top clsure would help.
+Just doing so for the top closure could help.
 - numbers: change something fundamental, so the 64 bits of each number are no so big and bad anymore.